Thelukepet/course/assignments/A2-mapreduce.md

 ### Done

-When you completed the assignment, push your blog post to the first assignment's repository (in the `gh-pages` branch or it will not render);
+When you completed the assignment, push your blog post to the first assignment's repository and include a link to the published blog post in the README of the assignment repository.
-and include a link to the published blog post in the README of the assignment repository, and commit the README as well as your code to the assignment repository.
+Commit the README as well as your code to the assignment repository.
--->

 ### Help?!